 And with no more time to waste, here’s our recommendations for the best investment apps.

-It’s also got the largest range of assets to trade, including stocks, ETFs, crypto, CFDs, currencies and commodities (such as gold).
+It’s also got the largest range of assets to trade and invest in – including stocks, ETFs, crypto, CFDs, currencies and commodities (such as gold).

 To determine the best investment apps, we’ve looked at 5 key criteria, which are:

 The app experience

 Although there’s a fair few investment apps out there, we’re only showing you the best.
 Ones that we’re happy to recommend, and use ourselves here at Nuts About Money.
 You can be confident in whichever one of the above you choose.

 Investing is a broad topic, but ultimately it can be summed up as making money, from well, your money.
 Or in other words, growing your money.

 The most common form of investing is buying stocks and shares, which are small ownership stakes of companies that trade on a stock exchange – which is a fancy word for a place where you can buy and sell these shares (traditionally buying and selling shares was done in person, in exchanges, but it’s all done online now).

 Investing could also be buying funds, property, cryptocurrencies (if you want to trade crypto, check out the best crypto exchanges - UK), or investing in new businesses just starting out, in fact the possibilities are quite endless!